-In ArcGIS Online, you can confirm your account access by looking for Maps for Adobe Creative Cloud in the app launcher or your user profile where it's listed among other licenses included with your user type.
+In ArcGIS Online and ArcGIS Enterprise (version 11.1 and later), you can confirm your account access by looking for Maps for Adobe Creative Cloud in your user profile where it's listed among other licenses included with your user type.
 If you're an organization administrator, you can see it in the licensing page.
-If you have a compatible user type, you can also discover and access the Maps for Adobe Creative Cloud download page from the ArcGIS Online app launcher.
+ArcGIS Online users with a compatible user type can discover and access the Maps for Adobe Creative Cloud download page from the app launcher.

 Maps for Adobe Creative Cloud version 3.4 requires one of the following host apps to be installed on the system:

-You can use Maps for Adobe Creative Cloud by signing in with a supported account type, including ArcGIS organizational accounts and the legacy Plus account.
-When you sign in with an organizational account, you can also access content in your ArcGIS organization.
+You can use Maps for Adobe Creative Cloud by signing in with an ArcGIS organizational account, which allows you to access content in your ArcGIS organization—choose the ArcGIS Online or ArcGIS Enterprise option.

 If you don't have an account, you can sign up for a 21-day trial subscription to try full capabilities for free.

-- ArcGIS Online or ArcGIS Enterprise—Signing in with your ArcGIS organizational account allows access to all the extension's content and advanced features, based on the privileges associated with your assigned user type.
+Your access to the extension's content and advanced features is based on the privileges associated with your assigned user type.
 (Despite your user type, however, ArcGIS Online organization administrators can block organization access to Maps for Adobe Creative Cloud.)
 You can create and pay for an ArcGIS organizational account using the Esri Store.
 ArcGIS allows you to connect people, locations, and data using maps.
 You can work with smart, data-driven styles and intuitive analysis tools that deliver location intelligence, and share your insights with the world or specific groups.

 The authentication method used to sign in is determined by the way security features are set up for your ArcGIS organization.
 Maps for Adobe Creative Cloud requires no specific steps to implement the authentication methods supported by ArcGIS Online or ArcGIS Enterprise.